9x6/TUoS-MALDI-practical/maldiquant.md

 ### Peak alignment

-There can be differences in the detection of ions that causes the signal to somewhat.
+There can be differences in the detection of ions that causes the signal to somewhat shift on the m/z dimension between samples.
 To see what the alignment is, we call some peaks in the data and see how well they align.
 The code below this, and will create a file called Rplots.pdf in your project directory.
 ```r
 testpeaks<-detectPeaks(spectra, halfWindowSize=5, SNR=3)